Miao folk religion: House altar

 Along with the shaman alter, the Hmong household altar is dedicated primarily to the Dab Xwm Kab (spirit of good fortune).
 It is placed on the wall of the main room of the house.
 On the altar people make offerings of rice, chicken, soup and rice served in bamboo, with incense and joss paper.
-Txi dab ('Ge Da') is the general term for the offerings to the spirits, while laig dab is the ritual of offerings to the ancestors.
-On the last day of the Old Year, rice is offered to the ancestors, with a sacrificed chicken, and a soul-calling (hu plig) ritual is held.
+Txi dab ('Ge Da') is the general term for the offerings to the spirits, while laig dab ('Lye Da') is the ritual of offerings to the ancestors.
+On the last day of the Old Year, rice is offered to the ancestors, with a sacrificed chicken, and a soul-calling ritual (hu plig) is held.

 Joss papers are a central element of Hmong altars.
-There are both joss paper used as offerings and decorative joss papers.
-The second ones are used as symbols connecting with the gods, and they are usually composed of large white sheets, with smaller yellow or silver sheets, and sometimes little red squares.
+There are both joss paper used as offerings and decorative joss papers; decorative joss papers are used as symbols connecting with the gods.
+They are usually composed of large white sheets of paper, with a small square of silver on one side and yellow on gold squares adorned with red squares, three on top and two on bottom.

 Another type of Hmong altar is devoted to a special category of spirits known as the dab tshuaj ('da choua'), or spirits of medicine, which are generally practiced by Hmong women.
 In Hmong community, it is often Hmong women who specializes in the knowledge of herbalism.
-Although not as popular, this herbalist spiritual system works in tandem along with the Shamanistic practices.
+Although not as prominent, this herbalist spiritual system works in tandem along with the Shamanistic practices.